redhat-developer/service-binding-operator/README.md

 * Provides service operators a low-touch administrative experience to provision and manage access to services
-* Enriches development lifecycle with a consistent and declarative service binding methow that eliminates environments discrepancies
+* Enriches development lifecycle with a consistent and declarative service binding method that eliminates environments discrepancies

 ## Key Features